Neil Edward Tiedemann

 Neil Edward Tiedemann C.P. (born March 5, 1948) is an American prelate of the Roman Catholic Church who served as an auxiliary bishop for the Diocese of Brooklyn from 2016 to 2023 and as bishop of the Diocese of Mandeville in Jamaica from 2008 to 2016.

 Biography

 Early life

-Neil Tiedemann was born on March 5, 1948, in Brooklyn, New York, but was raised in Long Island.
+Neil Tiedemann was born on March 5, 1948, in Brooklyn, New York, but was raised on Long Island.
 He graduated from Holy Cross Seminary, a minor seminary operated by the Congregation of the Passion in Dunkirk, New York.
 Tiedemann then attended Holy Family Seminary in West Hartford Connecticut.
 He graduated from LaSalle University in Philadelphia in 1970 with a Bachelor of Sociology degree.
 Tiedemann professed to the Congregation of the Passion on August 22, 1971, and made his final vows to them on August 22, 1974.

 Priesthood

 On May 16, 1975, Tiedemann was ordained to the priesthood for the Passionists by Bishop Francis John Mugavero in Brooklyn.
 That same year, Tiedemann received a Master of Theology degree and a Master of Divinity degree from St. John’s University in New York City.

 The Passionists first assigned Tiedemann as parochial vicar at Immaculate Conception Parish in Queens, New York.
 During this period, he also worked for Catholic Charities.
 In 1982, Tiedemann left Immaculate Conception to work at St. Joseph Parish in Union City, New Jersey, and Blessed Sacrament in Springfield, Massachusetts.
 The Passionists then sent him to Tegucigalpa, Honduras, where he helped found Casa Pasionista, an HIV/AIDS hospice.